WordPress/Advanced-administration-handbook/upgrade/migrating.md

 ### Shutting It Down
 1. Download a copy of the main wordpress files from your OLD site to your hard drive and [edit wp-config.php](https://wordpress.org/support/article/editing-wp-config-php/) to suit the new server.
 2. Go back to your OLD site and go to [Administration](https://wordpress.org/support/article/administration-screens/) > [Settings](https://wordpress.org/support/article/administration-screens/#settings-configuration-settings) > [General](https://wordpress.org/support/article/settings-general-screen/) screen and change the URL (both of them) to that of your new site.
 3. Login on your server, go to phpMyAdmin, export as file, and save your database (but keep the old one just in case).
 Now, upload this new database and the copy of the wordpress core files with the edited wp-config.php to your new server.
-That’s it!
+That's it!

 #### Keeping it Running
-Caution: Make sure you have a backup of your old site’s WordPress database before proceeding!
+Caution: Make sure you have a backup of your old site's WordPress database before proceeding!

 _Part A – Activating Your New Site_

 1. Download your entire WordPress installation to your hard drive.
-Name the folder appropriately to indicate that this is your OLD site’s installation.
+Name the folder appropriately to indicate that this is your OLD site's installation.
 2. Download your database.
 3. Go back to your OLD site and go to options and change the url (both of them) to that of your new site.
 4. Again, download your entire WordPress installation to your hard drive.
-Name the folder appropriately to indicate that this is your NEW site’s installation.
+Name the folder appropriately to indicate that this is your NEW site's installation.
 5. Download your database once again (but keep the old one).
 Upload this database to your new server.
 It will be easiest if you use the same database name and you create a user with the same login credentials on your new server as on your old server.
-6. If you used a different database name and/or user (see previous step), [edit wp-config.php](https://wordpress.org/support/article/editing-wp-config-php/) in your NEW site’s installation folder appropriately.
+6. If you used a different database name and/or user (see previous step), [edit wp-config.php](https://wordpress.org/support/article/editing-wp-config-php/) in your NEW site's installation folder appropriately.
-7. Upload the NEW site’s installation folder to your new site.
+7. Upload the NEW site's installation folder to your new site.
 Presto, your NEW site should be working!

 _Part B – Restoring Your Old Site_

-1. On the original server, delete your OLD site’s database (remember, you should have a copy on your local computer that you made at the very beginning).
+1. On the original server, delete your OLD site's database (remember, you should have a copy on your local computer that you made at the very beginning).
-2. Upload your OLD site’s installation folder to your original server, overwriting the files that are currently there (you may also delete the installation folder on the server and simply re-upload the OLD site’s files).
+2. Upload your OLD site's installation folder to your original server, overwriting the files that are currently there (you may also delete the installation folder on the server and simply re-upload the OLD site's files).
-3. Upload your OLD site’s database from your local computer to the server.
+3. Upload your OLD site's database from your local computer to the server.
 That should do it!

 Another procedure for making copies of posts, comments, pages, categories and custom field (post status, data, permalinks, ping status, etc.) easy to follow:

 1. Install a new WordPress site
 2. Go on old site Admin panel.
-Here, in Manage > Export select “all” in menu Restrict Author.
+Here, in Manage > Export select "all" in menu Restrict Author.
 3. Click on Download Export File
 4. In new site go on Manage > Import, choose WordPress item.
 5. In the page that will be shown, select the file just exported.
 Click on Upload file and Import